 Physical examination upon admission

-The sclera showed no yellow staining, and no bleeding spots or petechiae were observed in the skin mucosa, no liver palm or spider mole was present, superficial lymph nodes were not palpable, the left epigastrium was slightly distended, gastrointestinal peristaltic wave was not observed, the abdomen was soft without tenderness, Murphy’s sign was negative, and the liver and spleen were not palpable under the rib.
-The mass was palpable in the left epigastric region and was approximately 15 cm in diameter, there was no muscle tension or rebound pain, no percussion pain in the liver and spleen area, shifting dullness was nagative, bowel sounds were 3-4 times/min, with no smell, air water sound or high-pitched bowel sounds.
+The sclera showed no yellow staining, and no bleeding spots or petechiae were observed in the skin mucosa.
+No liver palm or spider mole was present, superficial lymph nodes were not palpable, the left epigastrium was slightly distended, gastrointestinal peristaltic wave was not observed, the abdomen was soft without tenderness, Murphy’s sign was negative, and the liver and spleen were not palpable under the rib.
+The mass was palpable in the left epigastric region and was approximately 15 cm in diameter.
+There was no muscle tension or rebound pain, no percussion pain in the liver and spleen area, shifting dullness was negative, and bowel sounds were 3-4 times/min, with no smell, air water sound, or high-pitched bowel sounds.

 Laboratory examinations

-Carcinoembryonic antigen was 0.76 ng/mL, alpha-fetoprotein was 2.14 ng/mL, cancer antigen 12-5 was 45.40 U/mL, carbohydrate antigen 19-9 was 6.13 U/mL, total bilirubin was 8.80 µmol/L and direct bilirubin was 4.70 µmol/L.
+Carcinoembryonic antigen was 0.76 ng/mL, alpha-fetoprotein was 2.14 ng/mL, cancer antigen 12-5 was 45.40 U/mL, carbohydrate antigen 19-9 was 6.13 U/mL, total bilirubin was 8.80 µmol/L, and direct bilirubin was 4.70 µmol/L.

 Imaging examinations